-The main area for improvement in waste collection will be to set up collection systems in areas under the administration of Regional Councils.
-In most cases there are few formal waste collection systems in these areas, but an assessment of any existing initiatives will be carried out so that good practices can be identified and included in guidance materials.
+The main area for improvement in waste collection will be to set up collection systems in areas under the administration of regional councils.
+In most cases there are currently few formal waste collection systems in these areas, but an assessment of any existing initiatives will be carried out so that good practices can be identified and included in guidance materials.
 This assessment will involve the Ministry of Urban and Rural Development, and identifying the most effective methods to improve waste collection.
 These are likely to involve:

-- Introducing charges to shops and businesses for waste collection, and in some cases charges for households. - Investing in skips for households to drop off waste. - Contracting a private company to collect the skips. - Use of the nearest municipal disposal site (if agreed) or allocating a disposal site location(s) in an area under the administration of Regional Councils, operated at least to minimum standards (explained under Objective 4).
+- Introducing charges to shops and businesses for waste collection, and in some cases charges for households. - Investing in skips for households to drop off waste. - Contracting a private company to collect the skips. - Use of the nearest municipal disposal site (if agreed) or allocating a disposal site location(s) in an area under the administration of regional councils, operated at least to minimum standards (explained under Objective 4).

-These improvements could be co-ordinated by the Regional Council, but responsibilities will be clarified in the framework regulations (Task 1.1.4).
-It is important for the Regional Council must have the capacity to monitor the private collection company.
-Guidelines and training will be needed for Regional Councils.
+These improvements could be co-ordinated by the regional councils, but responsibilities will be clarified in the framework regulations (Task 1.1.4).
+It is important that the regional councils must have the capacity to monitor the private collection companies.
+Guidelines and training will be needed for regional councils (Task 1.3.2).